-Prerequisite: A 90% in high school English 30-1, or equivalent or an ENGL 121 placement score from the English Placement Examination research paper, also based on literature.
+Prerequisite: A 90% in high school English 30-1, or equivalent or an ENGL 121 placement score from the English Placement Examination

+A sequential course that examines literary genres with an emphasis on the composition of literature-based essays and the writing of a research paper, also based on literature.
 Selected readings from a variety of literary genres will be an integral part of the composition process.
 The class is designed to meet the needs of students having the ability and interest for exceptional performance in composition and analysis of literature.
 Students with credit in ENGL 101 may not take ENGL 121 for credit.